vicramon/ember-tutorial/chapters/creating-the-layout.md

 </html>
 ```

 Ember will insert itself at the end of your body tag by default.
-This is fine for our application.
-If you ever need to specifically tell Ember where to render you can do the following:
+However, you can tell Ember to render into a specific element.
+Let's do that:

 First, create a div with the id `ember-app`.